“Is it safe to travel to Mexico?!”

-We heard this question basically every time we told someone we were going to travel through Mexico.
-It was inevitably followed by a list of the dangers of Mexico- drug cartels, corrupt police, aggressive military check points.
+We heard this question basically every time we told someone we were going to travel to Mexico.
+It was inevitably followed by a list of the dangers of travel in Mexico- drug cartels, corrupt police, aggressive military check points.
+Safety in Baja, Mexico was a real concern to many of our friends and family.

 “Baja, Mexico is definitely safe.”